 Tim was driving his residential trash route near Fairview and Cole when he spotted a woman lying on the icy ground.
 He parked his truck and ran to help.
 Helen Kelly, one of his senior customers (91 years old), had slipped while trying to return her neighbor's empty trash cart to their house.
 She hit the ground, badly breaking her arm, and could not get up.

 For five minutes she called for help, but no one heard her.
 Temperatures were in the teens when Tim got to her.
 He scooped her up, carried her into the house, and called 911.
 He bundled her up and proceeded to distract her until the paramedics arrived.
 He stayed until the ambulance left for the hospital.

-Helen has been in the hospital for four days now, and will need physical therapy in a rehabilitation facility before returning home.
-She can't say enough about the good looking young man who saved her, and looks forward to thanking him in person.
+Helen spent four days in the hospital and underwent physical therapy before returning home.
+She can't say enough about the good looking young man who saved her and looks forward to thanking him in person.